ZSL 200 logo

 The London Water Vole Recovery Programme

-Phase one of London Water Vole Recovery Programme for 2023 and 2024 is a partnership with People's Trust for Endangered Species, Greenspace Information for Greater London, London Wildlife Trust and supported by the Mayor of London.
+The programme brings partners together from across London to contribute and work towards water vole recovery.
+The programme was formed in 2023 with the People's Trust for Endangered Species, Greenspace Information for Greater London, London Wildlife Trust, Waterlife Recovery Trust, and was supported by the Mayor of London.

 Water vole swimming out of burrow